Recovery: re·cov·ery noun A return to a normal or healthy condition.

 Community Organizations Active in a Disaster (COAD) - Financial donations can be made online at COADFL.org/donate.
 Your donation directly supports the victims of hurricanes in Charlotte County.

-Source: These options were available after Hurricanes Helene and Milton in October 2024 per the Charlotte County Emergency Management Storm & Recovery webpage
+Source: Charlotte County Emergency Management Storm & Recovery webpage

 COAD is a group of Charlotte County community organizations, working together to provide coordination of services to ensure that unmet needs are addressed, provide financial assistance and supplies, and to share knowledge and resources with Charlotte County residents during a disaster.
 COAD members include faith-based, nonprofits, volunteer groups, and government agencies.
 To get help, visit COAD HERE.